NxNiki/Intor_to_data_engineering/week2_data_ecosystem_and_languages_for_data_professionals.md

-# Overview of the dta engineering ecosystem:
+# Overview of the data engineering ecosystem:

 Types of Data:
 - structured